False Parallelism

 Summary

-- Superficial parallelism occurs when actions are forced into parallel forms without logical coherence, leading to incorrect sentence structures.
+• Superficial parallelism occurs when actions are forced into parallel structure without logical coherence, leading to incorrect sentence construction.

 Chapters